nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list all tags in the Address Book.
 2. Address Book shows a list of all tags.
-3. User requests to rename a specific tag and provides the new tag name.
+3. User requests to rename a specific tag.
 4. Address Book displays a list of persons with that particular tag.
+5. User provides the new tag name.
-5. Address Book requests for confirmation.
+6. Address Book requests for confirmation.
-6. User confirms rename operation.
+7. User confirms rename operation.
-7. Address Book renames tag.
+8. Address Book renames tag.
 Use case ends.

 **Extensions**